ngenereux-ps/rest-2-client-generator/README.md

 this level of referencing causes issues with the code generation package.
 To avoid these issues, all references in the `models` and `responses` packages which appear inside an `allOf` element are resolved and inlined.
 * Fix old-style 'required: true' properties with the correct `require: ['a', 'b', 'c']` form
+* Normalize all references: Swagger Codegen appears to store all references in a hashmap with the reference path as a key.
+However, it uses the relative path, so `_space.yaml` and `../../models/FA2.0/_space.yaml` will be treaded as separate models.
+To reduce the problems caused by this, all references are re-written as relative to the spec root.
+Since all yaml files are exactly two paths from that root, references work correctly in all cases

 ### Java
 * Once generated, some Java class files reference the `Array` class created for the arrays APIs.
 These references conflict with the `java.util.Array` import added by the generator.
 These imports are removed to resolve the compiler issue.
 * The generator adds the deprecated `@javax.annotation.Generated` annotation.
 These are removed.
+* Even after normalizing references, some duplicate classes are generated.
+This seems to happen when a model is used as both an input and in a response.
+The output classes are searched for duplicates with identical contents other than class name.
+These are then consolidated.

 ## Limitations
 * While generation *should* work for any supported language, this package has only been thoroughly tested generating Java.